Updated: Sep 9

 Where and how are you going to distribute your content?

-You should also try to include links to additional content at the end of each article you post (if it’s relevant to that same audience) - a good tip which should increase the time a user spends exploring your site.
+You should also try to include links to additional content at the end of each article (if it’s relevant to that same audience).
+A good tip which can increase the time a user spends exploring your site.

 Are they on Twitter, Facebook, Instagram, Pinterest?
 The likelihood is that they’re using more than one social platform and you should capitalise on all options where possible.